MikeRogers0/WP-HTML5-Category-Selector/readme.md

 The WP HTML5 Category Selector Plugin adds a filter input field to the category box on the add/edit post page.
 Useful for bloggers who have lots of categories.

 If you have any questions or feedback, I'm <a href="http://twitter.com/MikeRogers0">@MikeRogers0</a> on twitter.
+You can contribute via <a href="https://github.com/MikeRogers0/WP-HTML5-Category-Selector">GitHub</a>.

 ##Requirements